 Discussing potential side effects of ibrutinib

 I don’t remember too much.
-I know we discussed potential side effects, but I think at the time, it was more of, “Let’s just give it a month or two and see if it’s maybe just initially in your body, and that’s why your body is reacting to it.”
+I know we discussed potential side effects, but I think at the time, it was more of, “Let’s just give it a month or 2 and see if it’s maybe just initially in your body, and that’s why your body is reacting to it.”
 By the second month, I was having the same symptoms, and that’s when I was concerned.

 Low immunoglobulin (IgG) counts

-It seemed like every three months, I would know my counts.
+It seemed like every 3 months, I would know my counts.
 I knew my counts were low when I would get a cold sore either on my top lip or inside my mouth, or I’d find bruising where I knew I hadn’t hit myself.
 I would know my counts were low, and I would just call my doctor and say, “Hey, I think my counts are low.
 I need to have a blood test.”
 Sure enough, they were low, and then she would schedule me.

 I called it my tune-up.
 It’s just like your car.
 You have to go in and have your tune-up.
-You make the car run good.
+You make the car run well.
 It’s like I go in, and they plug me in.